 We have over 50 issued patents and pending patent applications related to REL-1017 for multiple uses, including psychological and neurological conditions, potentially provide coverage beyond 2033.
-We have also secured an Orphan Drug Designation from the FDA for d-methadone for "the treatment of postherpetic neuralgia", which, upon NDA approval, carries 7-year FDA Orphan Drug marketing exclusivity.
+We have also secured an Orphan Drug Designation from the FDA for d-methadone for "the treatment of postherpetic neuralgia," (postherpetic neuralgia is lasting pain in areas of skin affected by previous outbreaks of shingles, caused by the varicella-zoster, or herpes zoster, virus). which, upon potential NDA approval, carries 7-year FDA Orphan Drug marketing exclusivity.
 In the European Union, some of our actual and prospective products may be eligible up to 10 years of market exclusivity, which includes 8 years data exclusivity and 2 years market exclusivity.
-In addition to any granted patents, REL-1017 will be eligible for market exclusivity to run concurrently with the term of the patent for 5 years in the U.S. (Hatch Waxman Act) plus additional 6 months of pediatric exclusivity and up to 10 years of exclusivity in the European Union.
+In addition to any granted patents, REL-1017 will be eligible for market exclusivity to run concurrently with the term of the patent for 5 years in the U.S. (Hatch Waxman Act) plus an additional 6 months of pediatric exclusivity and up to 10 years of exclusivity in the European Union.
 We believe an extensive intellectual property estate of US and foreign patents and applications, once approved, will protect our technology and products.